100 + Action Verbs for Resume Success (to Impress Hiring Managers)

 • Facilitated weekly team meetings to brainstorm new ideas to enhance revenue and client growth by 20%

 Just the addition of a few key power words helps to create a more interesting and dynamic accomplishment.
-In this instance, by adding words like facilitated, brainstorm, and enhance to the sentence, you communicate additional value-based information for prospective employers.
-Of course, we also added a number to help quantify the accomplishment.
+In this instance, by adding words like facilitated, brainstormed, and enhanced to the sentence, you communicate additional value-based information for prospective employers.
+Of course, the metric added to the end can only help your candidacy.

 • Resume action words can be a terrific way to deliver more information to employers.
-Many of the most overused resume words - like led, managed, and responsible for, don't really provide the kind of information that hiring managers need to see to determine whether you're worthy of an interview.
+Many of the most overused resume words – like led, managed, and responsible for – don't really provide the kind of information hiring managers need to see to determine whether you're worthy of an interview.
 While they provide basic details, they offer no insight into how you achieved your goals.

-Tips for using action words on your resume
+Tips for using action verbs on your resume

 Naturally, you won't benefit much if you just start indiscriminately tossing power words into your resume.
-Like every other aspect of resume creation, the selection of strong resume action words needs to be done consciously and with purpose.
-To help you do that, we've compiled some key tips that you should consider as you decide which action words to use on your resume.
+Like every other aspect of resume creation, selecting strong resume action verbs needs to be done consciously and with purpose.

 • Identify skills and achievements that match those qualifications

-• Choose power verbs that can help you to effectively illustrate those achievements
+• Choose power verbs that effectively illustrate those achievements

 Attach quantifiable results to your achievements

-Finding the right resume action words is only half the battle, though.
-You also need to ensure that the verbs you choose can help you as you quantify your results.
+Finding the right action verbs for resume writing is only half the battle.
+You also need to ensure the verbs you choose can help you as you quantify your results.
 That's why words like managed often fall flat when they're used in resume achievements.
 They're not sufficiently action-oriented to support a quantifiable result.

 Avoid words that could be viewed as subjective

-While you shouldn't be afraid to highlight your skills and achievements, you also need to make sure that you do so using objective language.
-Try to avoid bragging about how awesome you are or how impressive certain skills are.
-Instead, use great resume action words to illustrate your awesomeness with compelling descriptions of your achievements.
+While you shouldn't be afraid to highlight your skills and achievements, you also need to make sure you do so using objective language.
+Instead of bragging, use clear action verbs tied to real results.
+It’s the best way to prove value without sounding over-the-top.

-And now for the main event: our list of more than one hundred resume action words that you can include in your resume to deliver a more compelling message about your qualifications.
-To help you select the best options for your resume, we've separated them into various skill and achievement categories.
+And now for the main event: the list of more than one hundred resume action words you can include in your resume to deliver a more compelling message about your qualifications.
+They’re broken down by category to help you quickly find what fits.

-Below are some of our favorite action words for a resume that needs to emphasize leadership ability.
+Use these action words for your resume when you need to emphasize leadership ability.
 These verbs can help you to better communicate your accomplishments as a leader.

 • Initiated